 Q: How many budgets can I create?

 You can create up to 20,000 budgets.
 If you would like to increase your limit, please reach out to Customer Support.

 Q: How many alerts and subscribers can I add for each budget?

 For each budget, you are allowed to create up to five alerts.
 Each alert can be sent to 10 email subscribers and/or be published to an SNS topic.

 Q: Is there a cost associated with using Amazon Budgets?

-You can create 2 budgets for free.
-Any additional active budgets accrue a cost of CNY 0.14 per budget per day.
+Budgets without actions are free.
+You can create 2 actions-enabled budgets for free.
+Any additional active budgets accrue a cost that can be reviewed here.